International Day of Happiness: Facebook and Twitter get a hard time. But they make our lives better

 Being successful at social media is really all about winning a popularity contest.
 That objective may sound shallow and contrary to contentment but if you're good at social media, you reap rewards through spreading the love.
 Your followers do too.
 That's why it's called sharing, really.
 It's not so much different from real life.

 There are other reasons why social media can be a positive influence in society.
 It connects people and makes it easier to be kind.
 A click might seem like a paltry show of solidarity, but a thousand clicks turns into ten thousand clicks and suddenly you have a landslide of support that sucks in media attention and snowballs from there.
 They call this going viral', a negative adjective for what in so many cases is a positive thing.
 The #nomakeupselfie phenomenon is one example of this, with many women (and a few men wearing make up) posting scrub faced pictures of themselves onto Facebook all in the name of cancer awareness.
 It initially seemed like a display of vanity, oddly unconnected to cancer.
 After many complained that this was not going to help the cause on its own, the campaign to post pictures of donations grew too.
 One person even messaged the Independent Facebook page to say they had never seen such a display of unity.
 The campaign resulted in ?1 million in donations being given to cancer research overnight.
 A fantastic achievement, enabled by social media.
+Essay paper help.
+Teach me if possible how i can paper writing the best on the market

 The story of Colin, an 11-year old who has a condition similar to autism, told his mother he had no one to celebrate his birthday is also uplifting.
 His mother was determined to make his birthday special and set up a Facebook page Happy Birthday Colin' in which she invited people to send good wishes to her son for his birthday.
 It got almost 900,000 likes in less than two weeks.
 It ended up with 2.1 million.
 He received over 78,000 letters to his address and signed a one-day contract to play with a professional hockey team.
 It gives me goosebumps to see what people can do when they try.